Ensemble spin relaxation of shallow donor qubits in ZnO: Excitation energy and temperature dependence

 As shown in Fig.~\ref{fig:Tdep}, this simple temperature dependence model describes both on- and off-resonance datasets.
 In both geometries we find a significantly larger $\Gamma_0$ for on-resonance than off-resonance, consistent with the excitation energy dependence.
-In the Faraday off-resonance case, the fit in fact produces a negative $\Gamma_0$.
-This could indicate a suppression of the phonon-induced spin relaxation rate when detuned from the ensemble resonance, however the simplicity of the model (which does not include a temperature dependence for $\Gamma_0$ or the effect of temperature on the homogeneous exciton linewidth) prevents a firm conclusion.
+In the Faraday off-resonance case, the fit in fact produces a negative $\Gamma_0$, indicating that the additional relaxation mechanism cannot solely be explained by a simple constant.
+This could indicate a suppression of the phonon-induced spin-relaxation rate when detuned from the ensemble resonance, however the simplicity of the model (which does not include a temperature dependence for $\Gamma_0$ or the effect of temperature on the homogeneous exciton linewidth) prevents a firm conclusion.
 Thus, the origin of the additional relaxation (or stabilization) mechanism is a subject for future study.